Contact Information and Joining BAELab

 Interested in joining the BAELab?

 I mentor graduate students through the UMBC Biological Sciences program, and undergraduates from multiple departments via the BIOL 499 Directed Research course.
-Currently, I am not taking graduate students.
+Currently, I am not able to take Ph.D. students.
 Read here for information about the Biological Sciences graduate programs.

 Contact information